gidbalugo/fax-api-client-csharp/README.md

 ###Description
 Pauses a fax message before it starts transmitting.
 This fax message must either be queued, starting or sending.
 Please note the fax cannot be paused if the message is currently being transmitted to the destination device.

-When making a pause request, you must provide at least a BroadcastRef, SendRef or MessageRef.
+When making a pause request, you must provide at least a `BroadcastRef`, `SendRef` or `MessageRef`.
 The function will also accept a combination of these to further narrow down the request.

 ###Request
 ####PauseFaxRequest Properties: